 In addition, acupuncture produces a generally calming effect.
 Acupuncture may help to offset the effects of stress in the body not just temporarily, but for the long-term, by producing a protective effect from chronic stress.

 The U.S. Food and Drug Administration (FDA) has approved acupuncture needles as safe and effective medical devices.
 It is important to note, however, acupuncture should only be performed by fully trained TCM practitioners who have the theoretical foundation to properly apply acupuncture points that are specific to the indications.
 There are over 2,000 acupuncture points and mastery of those points in a real life situation takes skill and knowledge, and is paramount to a successful treatment.
 Dr. Park is just such a trusted master because of her strong intuition, clinical acumen, and practical experience with treating countless patients.
-She has taken the time to understand the art of traditional Chinese medicine and will guide you to what best serves your unique needs for health and wellness.
+Schedule an appointment for acupuncture with Dr. Park at Asiana Wellness, Newport Beach, Orange County, California.

 Auricular acupuncture, based on the same philosophy as traditional acupuncture, stimulates points on the ear that correspond to different areas of the body.
 Acupuncture points on the ear can be stimulated by needles, metal pellets, magnets, and vaccaria seeds to treat a wide range of conditions.